matosjoaops/dockerlive-study/task-1/README.md

 The objective of this task is to optimize the size of the Dockerfile that is included with this project.
 You should use the knowledge you have about Docker to make the final image as small as possible.
 You are allowed to use a web browser to look for information.

 ### Project Description

 The project consists of a small Python script that parses an HTML document and prints a message to the terminal.
 In the Dockerfile, we use [HTTPie](https://httpie.io/) to download the file that will be parsed by the script.
+The expected output when running the container is "Example Domain".

 ### Restrictions